serebrov/serebrov.github.io-hugo/content/posts/2020-08-15-oculus-quest-for-work.md

 Besides work, it is an amazing gaming and entertainment platform.
 I like Beat Saber on PSVR a lot and immediately got a copy for Quest, others that look quite interesting are [FitXR](https://fitxr.com/) and [eleven table tennis](https://www.oculus.com/experiences/quest/1995434190525828/?locale=en_US), as well as many other awesome games and apps (don't forget [netflix](https://www.oculus.com/experiences/quest/2184912004923042/) on a big screen).

-Summarizing, I can say that I am satisfied with the overall experience, even so, it didn't match all of my expectations.
+Summarizing, I can say that I am satisfied with the overall experience, even though it didn't match all of my expectations.

 Also posted on [reddit](https://www.reddit.com/r/OculusQuest/comments/ia97gp/oculus_quest_for_work_first_impressions/).